barebox/barebox/Documentation/devicetree/index.rst

-The preferred way of adding board support to barebox is to have devices on non-enumerable buses probed from device tree. barebox imports the Linux OpenFirmware ``of_*``-API functions for device tree parsing, which makes porting the device tree specific bits from device drivers very straight forward.
+The preferred way of adding board support to barebox is to have devices on non-enumerable buses probed from device tree. barebox provide both the Linux OpenFirmware ``of_*`` and the libfdt ``fdt_`` APIs for device tree parsing.
+The former makes porting the device tree specific bits from Linux device drivers very straight forward, while the latter can be used for very early (PBL) handling of flattened device trees, should this be necessary.

 Additionally, barebox has support for programmatically fixing up device trees it passes to the kernel, either directly via ``of_register_fixup`` or via device